Do you want your ad here?

 Here are more details on the four observations:

 In Step 1 the stdio is C’s standard input output library.
 In the C programming language files with .h are similar to Java’s interfaces where it defines or describes function signatures and constants of a library.
-The stdio library in the example contains the printf() function equivalent to System.out.printf() in a Java program.
+The stdio library in the example contains the printf() function equivalent to the System.out.printf() in a Java program.

 In Step 2 the C programming language it has two overloaded functions of main().
 One takes an empty parameter signiture, and the other will take number of args (type int) and an array of type char * (C string).